-Research suggests that orally administrated CBD oil may help benefit both .
+Research suggests that orally administrated CBD oil may affect both .

-Multiple studies have found CBD could have benefits for certain kinds of chronic pain, as well as pain related metrics like improving sleep, reducing inflammation, and improving quality of life .
+Multiple studies have found that CBD could impact certain kinds of chronic pain, as well as pain related processes such as sleep, inflammation, and overall quality of life .

-Both THC and CBD, have been demonstrated to have benefits for chronic neuropathic or nerve related pain .
+CBD, like its cousin THC has been demonstrated to have benefits for chronic neuropathic (nerve related) pain .

 Dr. Ethan Russo has been investigating the potential clinical applications of cannabis and the role it may play in blocking spinal, peripheral and gastrointestinal pathways that promote pain in headache, fibromyalgia, irritable bowel syndrome and related conditions .